valar-disghulis/hello-world/README.md

 # hello-world
 my first repository with my personal email

 This is a commit message.
-This is considerede as a change.
+This is considered as a change.